Fun and pet-safe? The holidays can be a good time for all of your family members with some holiday pet safety

 Even if the food served is not toxic to your pet, eating it may lead to digestive distress and issues in the digestive tract, and in the long run, fatty foods can cause weight gain and bloating.
 Due to this, all guests must know that the food served is strictly for humans - no sharing table scraps with pets!
+A holiday pet safety must!

-3. Give Your Pet a Space of Their Own
+3. Give Your Pet a Safe Space of Their Own

 When you're in the thick of the feast, it can be nice to have a quiet space you can slip away to for a few moments of peace.
 You're not the only one who appreciates a quiet place, though.
 Your pets do as well!

-If your pet will be joining the holiday celebrations, make sure that they have a quiet area where they can go if they begin to feel overwhelmed.
+If your pet will be joining the winter holiday celebrations, make sure that they have a quiet area where they can go if they begin to feel overwhelmed.
 Holiday parties can be a lot for a pet to take in, especially if it is their first one.
 This quiet room should also include freshwater, toys, and a comfortable bed.

 4. Keep Holiday Foods out of Reach